KatieK2/html5-slides/README.md

 You should be able to press Ctrl+R/F5 at any time to refresh without losing your place in the presentation.

-If an iframe steals your focus and you can’t advance any more, please click outside the slide on the background to give the focus back to the presentation.
+If an iframe steals your focus and you can't advance any more, please click outside the slide on the background to give the focus back to the presentation.

 ## Configuring the slides